oracle-livelabs/security/accessgovernance-oci-iam/perform-policy-review/perform-policy-review.md

   In this task, you will review and certify OCI IAM review tasks raised by the campaign created in the previous task.

-1. From your browser, go to the Oracle Access Governance Console using the URL mentioned in *Lab 2: Task 1: Step 4*
+1. From your browser, navigate to the Oracle Access Governance Console using the URL specified in *Lab 2: Task 1: Step 4*

 2. Enter **Oracle Access Governance Campaign Reviewer** username and password (Pamela Green)